dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### Which Browser is best for EasyEDA?

   **Chrome**.
 Firefox and Safari are OK too.
-If you are restricted to using other browsers, you would be better to download the EasyEDA desktop client when it becomes available (see above).
+If you are restricted to using other browsers, it would be better to download the EasyEDA desktop client when it becomes available (see above).

 ### How to go to your dashboard.